mtholder/old-phylesystem/DESIGN.md

-The API will abstract away all the Git-specific details of this repo, so users of the API can be blissfully ignorant of all the implementation details of TreeNexus.
+The API will abstract away all the Git-specific details of this repo, so users of the API can be blissfully ignorant of all the implementation details of Phylesystem.
 Additionally, users of the OToL API will be able to download select parts of the OToL without downloading the entire corpus or even an entire study.